The Dybbuk: Adaptations

-Besides stories, Ansky also collected traditional melodies, one of which he incorporated into this play.
-When Aaron Copland attended a performance of the play in New York in 1929, he was struck by this melody and made it the basis of his piano trio Vitebsk, named for the town where Ansky was born.
+Besides stories, An-sky also collected traditional melodies, one of which he incorporated into this play.
+When Aaron Copland attended a performance of the play in New York in 1929, he was struck by this melody and made it the basis of his piano trio Vitebsk, named for the city where An-sky was born.

 In 1929 George Gershwin accepted a commission from the Metropolitan Opera to write an opera based on The Dybbuk.
 When he was unable to acquire the rights (assigned to the Italian composer Lodovico Rocca, whose opera, Il Dibuk, was written on a libretto by Renato Simoni), he instead began work on his opera Porgy and Bess.

 In 1933, David Tamkin and Alex Tamkin adapted the play into the opera The Dybbuk.
 It did not premiere until 1951.

-In 1937, the play was adapted into the film The Dybbuk, directed by Michał Waszyński.
+In 1937, the play was adapted into the film The Dybbuk, directed by Michał Waszyński and choreographed by Judith Berg.

 On October 3, 1960, The Play of the Week presented "The Dybbuk", an English adaptation by Joseph Liss.
 It was directed by Sidney Lumet and starred Carol Lawrence.

 In the early 1970s, Leon Katz created multiple adaptations of The Dybbuk (Toy Show and Shekhina: The Bride), both directed by Rina Yerushalmi and produced at La MaMa Experimental Theatre Club.

+In 1972, a Brazilian adaptation of the play was exhibited on Caso Especial, a television drama anthology series exhibited on TV Globo.
+It was written by Domingos de Oliveira and directed by Daniel Filho, with actors Regina Duarte and José Wilker on the roles of Leah and Khanan, respectively.

 In 1974, Jerome Robbins created the ballet Dybbuk with music by Leonard Bernstein.
 That year, it was also adapted for CBS Radio Mystery Theater under the title The Demon Spirit.

 In 1979 a version was made for Saturday Night Theatre on BBC Radio 4 starring Cyril Shaps.
 The same year, a two-person adaptation by Bruce Myers won him an Obie when he performed it in New York.
 The Jewish Theatre San Francisco (formerly Traveling Jewish Theatre) also performed Myers' adaptation, winning several awards.